Intensive Moisture Balance Moisturizer

 In Stock

-Ultra-nourishing moisturizer restores lipid balance to dry, depleted skin for optimal barrier performance.
+Recommended for: normal and dry skin dryness and dehydration fine lines Ultra-nourishing moisturizer restores lipid balance to dry, depleted skin for optimal barrier performance.
 BioReplenish Complex delivers a proven combination of key barrier lipids to help enhance the skin’s natural resilience and support barrier recovery.
-A prebiotic Chlorella Algae complex helps rebalance the skin’s natural microbiome for healthy-looking skin.
+A prebiotic Chlorella Algae complex helps rebalance the skin’s natural…

 FAQ